scalameter/scalameter/home/gettingstarted/index.md

 These two crucial differences between normal regression tests and performance regression tests are the reason why ScalaMeter exists -- to allow you to write and run performance tests in a reliable manner.

-Now that we've got all the theory we need, it's time to get practical and do some [coding](/home/gettingstarted/simplemicrobenchmark).
+Now that we've covered all the theory we need, it's time to get practical and do some [coding](/home/gettingstarted/simplemicrobenchmark).